openAGI/tefla/README.md

 ## Contributions

-Welcome to the first release of Tefla, if you find any bug, please report it in the GitHub issues section.
+Welcome to the fourth release of Tefla, if you find any bug, please report it in the GitHub issues section.

 Improvements and requests for new features are more than welcome!
 Do not hesitate to twist and tweak Tefla, and send pull-requests.